 Get the chicken pieces out of the refrigerator 45-60 minutes before the start of cooking to get the chill off.
 Yes, it is food safe to do this.
 It gives you better results than cooking really cold chicken.

-Allow a golden brown crust to form, then turn the chicken breasts over and add wine or broth (optional).
-Allow liquid to cook down for a minute, then place chicken breasts on a rimmed baking sheet lined with parchment paper or aluminum foil or a shallow roasting pan and pour liquid over the top.
+Step 4: Add wine or broth (optional).
+Allow liquid to cook down for one minute, then place chicken breasts on the rimmed baking sheet lined with parchment paper or aluminum foil and pour liquid over the top.

 Use the juices like a sauce when it’s done, pouring over the top of the chicken.